blake-samaha/knowledge_base/docs/cdf_project/concepts/docs_as_code.md

 - **Scalability**: Modular structure supports growing projects without chaos.
 - **Efficiency**: Integrates with Cognite SDK for validation and Toolkit for deployment, cutting setup time by 50%+.
+- **Quickstart Acceleration**: Transform customer PoCs from weeks to days with template-driven approaches.
+- **Business Focus**: Teams focus on solving business problems rather than technical configuration details.

 For ROI details, see
 [ROI Taxonomy](../../ai_knowledge/includes/roi_taxonomy.md).